Hilarious banner content

 Mark dressed in black and standing next to the Special Weapons Dalek from Remembrance of the Daleks

-Mark first saw Doctor Who at the age of eight when he unwittingly tuned into the first episode of The Happiness Patrol.
+Mark McManus first saw Doctor Who at the age of eight when he unwittingly tuned into the first episode of The Happiness Patrol.
 Immediately hooked, he became a lifelong devotee of the series and spent the wilderness years assiduously catching up through Target books and then videos, watching his final classic series story, The Time Monster, a week before Rose was broadcast.
 Mark didn’t meet another fan until joining Twitter.
 He started the Trap One Podcast in 2017, and has made some great friends through podcasting.

 Mathew Hounsell